rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 # Networking Requirements

-This section describes the networking requirements for the nodes where the Rancher server is installed.
+This section describes the networking requirements for the node(s) where the Rancher server is installed.

 ### Node IP Addresses

 Each node used should have a static IP configured, regardless of whether you are installing Rancher on a single node or on an HA cluster.
-In case of DHCP, the nodes should have a DHCP reservation to make sure the node gets the same IP allocated.
+In case of DHCP, each node should have a DHCP reservation to make sure the node gets the same IP allocated.

 ### Port Requirements

 This section describes the port requirements for nodes running the `rancher/rancher` container.

-The ports that must be open change according to the type of machines hosting your cluster nodes.
+The port requirements are different depending on whether you are installing Rancher on a single node or on a high-availability Kubernetes cluster.
+For a single node, you only need to open the [ports required to enable Rancher to communicate with user clusters.](#port-requirements-for-enabling-rancher-to-communicate-with-user-clusters) For a high-availability installation, the same ports need to be opened, as well as additional [ports required to set up the Kubernetes cluster](#additional-port-requirements-for-nodes-in-high-availability-rancher-installations) that Rancher is installed on.

+### Port Requirements for Enabling Rancher to Communicate with User Clusters

+For a single-node installation, you only need to open the ports for the Rancher management plane.
+These ports are opened to allow the Rancher server to communicate with the Kubernetes clusters that will run your apps and services.

+For a high-availability installation, these rules apply as well as the [port requirements to set up the Kubernetes cluster](#additional-port-requirements-for-nodes-in-high-availability-rancher-installations) that Rancher is installed on.

+The port requirements are different based the infrastructure you are using.
 For example, if you are deploying Rancher on nodes hosted by an infrastructure provider, port `22` must be open for SSH.
 The following diagram depicts the ports that are opened for each [cluster type]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning).

-In the [HA installation instructions,]({{<baseurl>}}/rancher/v2.x/en/installation/ha) a Rancher server is installed on three nodes, where each node is assigned all three Kubernetes roles: etcd, controlplane, and worker.
-In that case, the rules below apply to all three of the nodes in the Rancher server cluster.

-For a breakdown of the port requirements for etcd nodes, controlplane nodes, and worker nodes in a Kubernetes cluster, refer to the [port requirements for the Rancher Kubernetes Engine.]({{<baseurl>}}/rke/latest/en/os/#ports)

 <figcaption>Port Requirements for the Rancher Management Plane</figcaption>

 ![Basic Port Requirements]({{<baseurl>}}/img/rancher/port-communications.svg)

+The following tables break down the port requirements for inbound and outbound traffic:

-### Inbound Rules for Rancher Nodes
+<figcaption>Inbound Rules for Rancher Nodes</figcaption>

 | Protocol | Port | Source | Description |
 |------------|-------|---------|----------------|
 | TCP | 80 | Load balancer/proxy that does external SSL termination | Rancher UI/API when external SSL termination is used |
 | TCP | 443 | <ul><li>etcd nodes</li><li>controlplane nodes</li><li>worker nodes</li><li>hosted/imported Kubernetes</li><li>any source that needs to be able to use the Rancher UI or API</li></ul> | Rancher agent, Rancher UI/API, kubectl |

-### Outbound Rules for Rancher Nodes
+<figcaption>Outbound Rules for Rancher Nodes</figcaption>

 | Protocol | Port | Source | Description |
 |------------|-------|---------|----------------|